AlxHnr/libvirt-sandbox-environments/README.md

 ## Do the scripts work with user session VMs?

-Not without code modifications.
-As a quick hack you can switch `LIBVIRT_DEFAULT_URI` to `qemu:///session` in the codebase.
-Note that attaching USB and PCI devices does not work in user session VMs.
+That requires changing `LIBVIRT_DEFAULT_URI` to `qemu:///session` in the codebase.
+A lot of the code will still apply system-session specific settings to the VM.
+Everything should work despite that, but these settings are overkill for plain user sessions.

 ## How to enable Vulkan acceleration for VMs?